nerdial/y42/README.md

 In order to add new format or storage you need to implement these interfaces:

-Lets we are adding new format to our project, so we should extend BaseFormat and implement two methods
+Let's say we are adding new format to our project, so we should extend BaseFormat and implement two methods
 ```php